-- (1) Amounts represent bonuses accrued during the year under the Management Incentive Compensation Plan (MICP).
-Payments under the MICP were made in the subsequent year. - (2) Amounts shown for 1996, 1995 and 1994 are for quarterly distribution equivalents under the terms of the Company's Long Term Incentive Compensation Plan (LTICP). - (3) Amounts represent awards pursuant to the Texas Eastern Products Pipeline Company 1994 Long Term Incentive Plan (1994 LTIP).
-See "Compensation Pursuant to General Partner Plans" for further discussion of the 1994 LTIP. - (4) Amounts in 1996 and 1995 represent the value of redemptions under the 1995 amendment to the LTICP and credits earned to Performance Unit accounts and options exercised under the terms of 1994 LTIP.
-Also, for Mr. Thacker in 1996, 1995 and 1994, amounts include crediting of phantom units awarded in a prior year under the terms of the LTICP.
-Amounts in 1994 for Messrs.
-Leonard, Ruth, Cunningham, Langley and Harper represent the value of the final credit under the terms of the LTICP. - (5) Includes amounts contributed by the Company for the Named Officers under the Employees' Savings Plan of PanEnergy (ESP) and under the PanEnergy Key Executive Deferred Compensation Plan, an unfunded, defined contribution plan that allows eligible employees to elect deferral of base salary and bonus, and receive matching Company contributions, whenever and to the extent that their participation in the ESP is limited by provisions of the Internal Revenue Code, and the imputed value of premiums paid by the Company for insurance on the Named Officers' lives. - (6) Mr. Hagan was named Vice President, Operations, effective October 1, 1996.
-Amounts represent compensation for the period October 1, 1996, through December 31, 1996.
+- (1) Amounts represent bonuses accrued during the year under the Management Incentive Compensation Plan ("MICP").
+Payments under the MICP were made in the subsequent year. - (2) Amounts shown for 1997, 1996 and 1995 are for quarterly distribution equivalents under the terms of the Company's Long Term Incentive Compensation Plan ("LTICP"). - (3) Amounts represent awards pursuant to the Texas Eastern Products Pipeline Company 1994 Long Term Incentive Plan ("1994 LTIP").
+See "Compensation Pursuant to General Partner Plans" for further discussion of the 1994 LTIP. - (4) Amounts represent the value of redemptions under the 1995 amendment to the LTICP and credits earned to Performance Unit accounts and options exercised under the terms of 1994 LTIP.
+Also, for Mr. Thacker in 1997, 1996 and 1995, amounts include crediting of phantom units awarded in a prior year under the terms of the LTICP. - (5) Includes amounts contributed by the Company for the Named Officers under the Employees' Savings Plan of PanEnergy ("ESP") and under the PanEnergy Key Executive Deferred Compensation Plan, an unfunded, defined contribution plan that allows eligible employees to elect deferral of base salary and bonus, and receive matching Company contributions, whenever and to the extent that their participation in the ESP is limited by provisions of the Internal Revenue Code, and the imputed value of premiums paid by the Company for insurance on the Named Officers' lives.

+(6) Mr. Hagan was named Vice President, Operations, effective October 1, 1996.
+Amounts for 1996 represent compensation for the period October 1, 1996, through December 31, 1996.